-West Bengal polls: TMC will be punished for 10 years of misrule, appeasement politics, says PM Modi
+Bengal polls: TMC will be punished for 10 years of misrule and appeasement politics, claims PM Modi

 “They [TMC] have given Purulia water scarcity,” the prime minister said at a rally in the Jangalmahal region.
 “The eight-year-old Purulia piped water supply project is still incomplete, this is how they work.
 After May 2, when the BJP government is formed in West Bengal, we will build facilities that will stop people from leaving the state in search of opportunities.”

+He alleged that the state government gave Purulia an identity of being one of the most backward areas of the country.

 Modi said the Centre has also started work to ensure proper infrastructure and drinking water in every home.
-“Despite the pandemic, when governments reached out to help citizens across India, but in Bengal cut-money culture and profit from misery continued,” he alleged.
+“Despite the pandemic, when governments reached out to help citizens across India, in Bengal cut-money culture and profit from misery continued,” he alleged.

 He also used West Bengal Chief Minister Mamata Banerjee’s “khela hobe [game on]” campaign slogan to attack her.
 “Khela shesh hobe, vikas aarambh hobe [Now, your game will be over and development will begin],” he said.